 There will be opportunities for breakout group work, conversations and Q & A.

-These workshops are created for small groups up to 20 people max.
+You can book your team for these workshops, they are created for small groups up to 20 people max.

 Examining Culturally Responsive Learning Environments